cardinalitypuzzles/cardboard/dev-guide.md

 cp .env.test .env
 ```

 See below for more details on the `.env` file.
+You probably want to set at least `DJANGO_SECRET_KEY` so that your session isn't invalidated each time you restart the web container.

 #### Docker setup